fboes/aerofly-patterns/README.md

                             Default value: 10
   --distance=..
 Initial distance from airport in Nautical Miles.
                             Default value: 8
+  --pattern-distance=..
+Pattern distance from airport runway in Nautical Miles.
+                            Default value: 1
+  --rnd-heading=..
+Randomized aircraft heading deviation from direct heading to airport in degree.
+                            Default value: 0
   --prefer-rwy=..
 Comma-separated list of runway names which are preferred if wind is indecisive.
                             Example value: 24,33
   --directory, -d           Create files in a subdirectory instead of current directory.